Using the Backblaze Downloader

 When the Backblaze Downloader application is first opened, you may be presented with a warning such as that shown below.
 Select "Open" to continue and open the Backblaze Downloader.

 Once opened, the Backblaze Downloader application will show a pane like that shown below.
-After you have received the email notifying you the restore zip is ready for download, enter the email address registered to your Backblaze account and the account password.
+After you have received the email stating the restore zip is ready for download, enter the email address registered to your Backblaze account and the account password.

 The Backblaze Downloader will automatically select the newest restore under your account for download.
 If there are older restores under your account you wish to download, you can do so by either deleting or canceling the newer restores from the "My Restores" page of the Backblaze website.
 Canceling or deleting a restore does not remove the data from your backup.

-After you have entered your account credentials, you can also choose the location to which the Backblaze Downloader will save your restore zip.
-By default, the Backblaze Downloader will select your desktop, but any other location can be selected, including secondary or external hard drives.
+After you have entered your account credentials, you can also choose the location where Backblaze Downloader will save your restore zip.
+By default, the Backblaze Downloader will select your desktop, but any other location can be selected.

-Much like the Backblaze client software for backing up your computer, the Backblaze Downloader has the option to run multiple threads.
-This is particularly useful for customer's who cannot use a significant portion of their available download bandwidth due to latency, geographical distance from our data center, or similar network issues.
+The Backblaze Downloader has the option to run multiple threads.
 Increasing the number of threads may increase the rate at which the Backblaze Downloader is able to download your restore zip.
 Increasing the number of threads will not allow you to download faster than the bandwidth your ISP provides.

 Please note: any automatic sleep or shutdown settings will interrupt an ongoing backup.
 You can find these settings under the Energy Saver section of your System Preferences.

 Once the download is complete, a success message like that below will be displayed.
 Selecting the "Show File" button will open a new Finder window with the restore zip displayed.
-To unzip the restore, simply double click the zip file.
-Mac OS X has a built in tool called Archive Utility that will extract the data to a folder in the same location.
+To unzip the restore, double-click the zip file.
+Mac OS X has a built-in tool called Archive Utility that will extract the data to a folder in the same location.
 Depending on the size of your restore, this may take anywhere from a few seconds to many minutes.